MichalLytek/type-graphql/docs/custom-decorators.md

 }
 ```

 Or might be a more advanced one that performs some calculations and encapsulates some logic.
-Compared to middlewares, they allows for a more granular control on executing the code, like calculating fields map based on GraphQL info only when it's really needed (requested by using the `@Fields()` decorator):
+Compared to middlewares, they allow for a more granular control on executing the code, like calculating fields map based on GraphQL info only when it's really needed (requested by using the `@Fields()` decorator):

 ```ts
 function Fields(level = 1): ParameterDecorator {